justinethier/cyclone/README.md

 - There is a [Development Guide](docs/Development.md) with instructions for common tasks when hacking on the compiler itself.

-- Cyclone's [Garbage Collector](docs/Garbage-Collector.md) is documented at a high-level.
+- Cyclone's [Garbage Collector](docs/Garbage-Collector-Revised-2022.md) is documented at a high-level.
 This document includes details on extending Cheney on the MTA to support multiple stacks and fusing that approach with a tri-color marking collector.

-- The garbage collector was subsequently enhanced to support [Lazy Sweeping](https://github.com/justinethier/cyclone/blob/master/docs/Garbage-Collection-Using-Lazy-Sweeping.md) which improves performance for a wide range of applications.

 # License